shubh010/expo-react-native-navigation-sentry-starter-kit/README.md

 Starter kit for expo: 44, React Navigation: 6 & Sentry

-We have configured nested stack navigation, drawer navigation & bottom tab navigation for your easy
+We have configured nested stack navigation, drawer navigation & bottom tab navigation for your ease.

 Create your sentry credentials using expo sentry documentation https://docs.expo.dev/guides/using-sentry/